Overview

 Submission logic

 Along with your component, you'll also need to define how the results of your service are submitted on-chain.
-With WAVS, you can use submission contracts to define this logic.
+With WAVS, you can use an aggregator and submission contract to define this logic.

-Once a trigger, a service component, and submission logic are created, you can deploy your service.
-Operators will then listen for the triggers specified by your service.
+AVS builders define their service in a service manifest or service.json file with a workflow that includes a trigger, service component, and submission logic.
+Registered operators will then listen for the triggers specified by your service.
 Once triggered, operators will run your service off-chain, where data from a trigger is passed to a service component and run in a sandboxed WASI environment.
 Operators sign the result of the service computation and the verified result can be returned as an on-chain response.

 With WAVS, service updates are streamlined: updates to services can be made by AVS builders directly without needing to coordinate with operators.
 Operators only need to upgrade if there is a change to the WAVS node software itself.